Episode 26: Nancy Matsumoto: Reaping What She Sows, The Maternal Art of Stewardship

 Sicily, the Mediterranean’s largest island, has been shaped by over 12 empires, with the Greeks and Arabs leaving notable influences.
 They introduced fruits, vegetables, wheat, wine, olives, and a vibrant array of spices, creating a rich culinary landscape that reflects centuries of cultural layers.

-Chef and writer Anissa Helou, born between Beirut and Mashta el-Helou, captures this Mediterranean heritage.
+Chef and author Anissa Helou, born between Beirut and Mashta el-Helou, captures this Mediterranean heritage.
 An award-winning author of cookbooks like Levant and Feast, she divides her time between Sicily and London.
 With a background in the art world, she began writing cookbooks to preserve her family recipes, celebrating her native culinary traditions.

 Episode 13: Hawker Centers and Heritage: Exploring Singapore's Food Culture